 Dr. Matthys, our surgical dermatology specialist in our Riverside, Missouri, office strives to remain ahead of the curve regarding common and rare medical skin, hair and nail disease.
 We believe that with a dedicated, optimistic staff, and a caring physician, all of these conditions can be improved.

-Acne is a disease that affects 60-70% of Americans at some times in their lives.
+Acne is a disease that affects 60-70% of Americans at some time in their lives.
 Up to 20% may have severe acne, which can result in permanent physical and mental scarring.
 Acne is the most common disease in America and is characterized by non-inflammatory; open,or closed comedone (blackhead or whitehead); and inflammatory papules, pustules and nodules.

 Acne has multiple causes.
 The key factor is genetics.
-If one parent has acne, than 1 out of 4 of their children will have acne.
-If both parents have acne, than 3 out of 4 of their children will have acne.
+If one parent has acne, 1 out of 4 of their children will have acne.
+If both parents have acne, 3 out of 4 of their children will have acne.
 Acne is aggravated by excess oil (sebum), the presence of bacteria (Proprionibacterium acnes ), and even hormones.

 It is important to treat early and aggressively to prevent scarring, or excessive increase in pigmentation on the affected area.
 There is no cure for acne.

 When you have dry skin you may notice your skin is usually tight and possibly even flakey, and your pores are almost unnoticeable.
 After you wash your skin, you can even feel that your skin needs moisture almost immediately.
-Dry skin is usually caused by too little of oil production in the lower levels of the skin; and not enough moisture in the upper levels of the skin.
+Dry skin is usually caused by too little oil production in the lower levels of the skin; and not enough moisture in the upper levels of the skin.
 Dry skin ages faster than oily skin, so it is important to keep your skins moisture level in tact.

 Hyperhidrosis is a condition characterized by abnormally increased perspiration.
-It can be generalized, or localized to specific parts of the body hands, feet, armpits, and the groin area are among the most active regions of perspiration, due to the relatively high concentration of sweat glands, however, any part of the body may be affected.
+It can be generalized, or localized to specific parts of the body.
+Hands, feet, armpits, and the groin area are among the most active regions of perspiration, due to the relatively high concentration of sweat glands.
+However, any part of the body may be affected.